-- "Registration, Disclosure, Contract, and Financial Monitoring Requirements for Continuing Care Facilities.
-Retirement Communities." - Section 19.
-G.S.
-58-64-1 reads as rewritten: - 42 "§ 58-64-1.
-Definitions. - As used in this Article, unless otherwise specified:
+"Registration, Disclosure, Contract, and Financial Monitoring Requirements for Continuing Care Facilities."

+"§ 58-64-1.
+Definitions.

+As used in this Article, unless otherwise specified:

-- (1) 'Continuing care' means the furnishing to an individual other than an 1 2 individual related by blood, marriage, or adoption to the person 3 furnishing the care, of lodging together with nursing services, 4 medical services, or other health related services, pursuant to-under 5 an agreement effective for the life of the individual or for a period in 6 excess of longer than one year.
-7 (2) 'Entrance fee' means a payment that assures a resident a place in a 8 facility for a term of years or for life.
-9 (3) 'Facility' means the place or places retirement community or 10 communities in which a provider undertakes to provide continuing care to an individual.
-11 12 (4) 'Health related services' means, at a minimum, nursing home 13 admission or assistance in the activities of daily living, exclusive of 14 the provision of meals or cleaning services.
-15 (5) - (5) 'Living unit' means a room, apartment, cottage, or other area within a facility set aside for the exclusive use or control of one or more identified residents. - 'Provider' means the promoter, developer, or owner of a continuing care-facility, whether a natural person, partnership, or other unincorporated association, however organized, trust, or corporation, of an institution, building, residence, or other place, whether operated for profit or not, or any other person, that solicits or undertakes to provide continuing care under a continuing care facility contract, or that represents himself, herself, or itself as providing continuing care or 'life care.' - (7) 'Resident' means a purchaser of, a nominee of, or a subscriber to, a continuing care contract. - (8) 'Hazardous financial condition' means a provider is insolvent or in eminent danger of becoming insolvent."
+- (1) 'Continuing care' means the furnishing to an individual other than an individual related by blood, marriage, or adoption to the person furnishing the care, of lodging together with nursing services, medical services, or other health related services, pursuant to under an agreement effective for the life of the individual or for a period in excess of longer than one year. - (2) 'Entrance fee' means a payment that assures a resident a place in a facility for a term of years or for life. - (3) 'Facility' means the place or places retirement community or communities in which a provider undertakes to provide continuing care to an individual. - (4) 'Health related services' means, at a minimum, nursing home admission or assistance in the activities of daily living, exclusive of the provision of meals or cleaning services. - (5) 'Living unit' means a room, apartment, cottage, or other area within a facility set aside for the exclusive use or control of one or more identified residents. - (6) 'Provider' means the promoter, developer, or owner of a continuing care-facility, whether a natural person, partnership, or other unincorporated association, however organized, trust, or corporation, of an institution, building, residence, or other place, whether operated for profit or not, or any other person, that solicits or undertakes to provide continuing care under a continuing care